 Protecting your key pair

-You created an EC2 key pair used to launch your FileMaker Cloud instance and to provide Secure Shell (SSH) access.
+You created an EC2 key pair used to launch your FileMaker Cloud for AWS instance and to provide Secure Shell (SSH) access.
 Amazon EC2 stores the public key only, and you store the private key.
 Anyone who possesses your private key can decrypt your login information, so it's important that you store your private keys in a secure place.